A Complete Guide to Employment Laws and Payroll in Sri Lanka (2025)

 Establishing a legal entity in Sri Lanka is a complex and resource-intensive process that includes local registration, permits, and ongoing administrative responsibilities.
 If you have a physical presence, the setup process can take a long time and require a significant investment of capital, making it a difficult hurdle for those looking to expand.

-Global Squirrels is a staffing and payrolling platform that allows you to hire top talent from Sri Lanka who meet all your business requirements.
+Global Squirrels is a staffing and payrolling platform that allows you to recruit top talent from Sri Lanka who meet all your business requirements.
 This is done by providing you with pre-screened profiles within 2 to 5 business days.
 Our platform also manages all your HR functions, such as payroll, timesheets and tasks, performance, and compliance with local labor laws in Sri Lanka.

 • Helping you comply with local labor laws in Sri Lanka, including tax regulations, and handling crucial documents, such as the W-8BEN.
 This is done by prioritizing and staying up to date with the most recent laws, ensuring your business does not face any legal risks.

-Moreover, if you hire talent through a BPO or outsourcing agency, they charge huge markups, which will eventually increase your bill rate.
+Moreover, if you recruit talent through a BPO or outsourcing agency, they charge huge markups, which will eventually increase your bill rate.
 You may not be able to pay industry-standard compensation to your preferred talent.
 To overcome this challenge, our SaaS platform eliminates the concept of hidden charges or markups, helping you save up to 20% on hiring.
 With our transparent pricing model, you know what you are paying for.
 You just need to pay the payroll costs and a flat platform fee.

-You can choose Global Squirrels’ hiring plans based on your job requirements: the Orange and Purple Plans.
+You can choose Global Squirrels’ plans based on your job requirements: the Orange and Purple Plans.
 Let us look at how these plans work.

 The Purple plan is what you need if you have a freelancer you want to convert or an already-sourced candidate you want to onboard as a full-time employee.
 Our platform will handle all administrative functions payroll & benefits management, task and timesheet management, performance management, compliance with local labor laws in Sri Lanka.

 The Orange plan is more elaborate as our platform will help you find and onboard top talent who meet all your business requirements.
-This is done by giving you complete control over the hiring process.
+This is done by giving you complete control over the recruitment process.
 All you need to do is sign up and choose the Orange plan.
 Once done, you will be asked to fill in details such as the job role, job description, and date when you expect the professional from Sri Lanka to start working for your business.
 Then, you will be asked to fill in the required and desired certifications and skills of the candidate.
 In 2-5 business days, our platform will share curated profiles of top talent on the platform, and from here, you can choose the candidate you want to interview and finally select the one(s) you want to onboard based on their performance in the interview.